bnomei/kirby-blueprints/README.md

 ### Dynamic Blueprints

-Since the blueprint definitions get parsed during Kirby's initial setup you can NOT access the kirby instance or any other helpers without causing issues.
+Since the blueprint definitions get parsed during Kirby's initial setup you can NOT access the Kirby instance (`kirby()`) or any other helpers (`site()/page()`) without causing issues.
 If you need dynamic behaviour in your blueprints consider reading up on the [system.loadPlugins:after hook](https://getkirby.com/docs/reference/plugins/hooks/system-loadplugins-after).

 ## Blueprint definitions from PageModels